 The USB-C port also features reversible plug orientation, meaning you can plug the cable in with whichever side up or down.

-What’s more, USB-C also works as the power connector for large devices, like a laptop — the machine won’t need a dedicated power port anymore — and it can deliver power both ways.
+What’s more, the USB-C port type also works as the power connector for large devices, like a laptop — the machine won’t need a dedicated power port anymore — and it can deliver power both ways.
 So, for example, when connecting two smartphones using a USB-C cable, you can share data and power between them.

 In other words, when all of our devices support USB-C, which is the way of the future, there’s no need to worry about what cable to carry anymore since there’s just one type of cable.

 Well, almost.
 Unfortunately, things are more complicated than that.
-For one, thunderbolt and USB are not fully compatible.
+For one, Thunderbolt and USB are not fully compatible.

-Port types: Thunderbolt 3 vs. USB-C
+Port types: Thunderbolt 3 vs USB-C

-However, a TB3-only device, like the Samsung X5 portable drive, will not work when plugged into a USB-C port, even though its cable fits perfectly.
+However, a TB3-only device, like the Samsung X5 portable drive, will not work when plugged into a USB port, even though its cable fits perfectly.
 The reason is TB3 has more requirements.
 There’s more to a TB3 connection than a USB-C-based USB one.

 As for the connecting cable, all TB3 cables work as USB-C ones, but only high-quality USB-C cables can also work for TB3 — “low quality” ones might work but at a much slower speed or are just unreliable.

 For this reason, a TB3 cable tends to come with the TB3 symbol, and that’s the only way one can visually distinguish one from a USB counterpart.